Sacred Heart: Worship and devotion

 By a law voted on 24 July 1873, the Basilica of the Sacred Heart of Montmartre known as National Vow, is declared of public utility by the National Assembly of 1871.
-On 16 June 1875, the Archbishop of Paris, Cardinal Guibert lay the first stone of the basilica, honoring after two hundred years the fourth request reported by Margaret Mary Alacoque from June 16, 1675.
+On 16 June 1875, the Archbishop of Paris, Cardinal Guibert laid the first stone of the basilica, honoring after two hundred years the fourth request of Jesus reported by Margaret Mary Alacoque from 16 June 1675.